Toasted ravioli: Origin

 Lombardo's Restaurants, located around the St. Louis area, also claim to have been among the first to bring toasted ravioli to the States from Sicily; their current owner, Tony Lombardo, shows menus from the 1930s that include it.
-Lombardo's toasted raviolis frequently top lists as the "best t-ravs in St. Louis".
+Lombardo's toasted ravioli frequently tops lists as the "best t-ravs in St. Louis".

 Composition, varieties, and service

 Generally, some type of meat is wrapped in square ravioli, breaded and deep fried until the pasta shell becomes slightly crispy, dry and browned.
-Toasted ravioli is generally served with marinara sauce for dipping and parmesan cheese may also be sprinkled on top.
-Toasted ravioli can be stored pre-made and frozen, which allows it to be easily prepared by fry cooks or bar staff without special skill or training.
+Toasted ravioli is generally served with marinara sauce for dipping and Parmesan cheese may also be sprinkled on top.